Here is a summary of what I have done so far, and – more importantly – what input I need from you now.

 Trados is also useful because it lets me store a databank of translated phrases: a translation memory.
 It also lets me create a database of project-specific terminology.

 Finally, if I am unsure of a word or phrase (most often, this is subject-specific terminology), I insert an author query, as the author often has a deeper knowledge, through reading in English, of subject-specific jargon and conventions.
 It is worth remembering that the translator’s knowledge and expertise is in language and general publishing conventions, not in the minute details of each translation specialism.
 This is why collaboration is so important!
-I base my schedule on (comfortably) translating 2000 words a day.

 Part 2 – bilingual revision

-Part 3 – monolingual editing
+Part 3 – monolingual editing for readability

 Finally, before sending the text to you to review, I read through the translation in MS Word with a focus on readability.

 Part 4 – After review: the final copyedit